bmershon/image-sources/README.md

 The Impulse response is visualized as a lollipop graph, with time in milliseconds on the horizontal axis and the magnitude of the response on the vertical axis (0  to 1).

-*A portion of the graph of the impulse reponse.
-We note the direct line-of-sight reponse occurs around at 106 milliseconds and the next impulse occurs at around 132 milliseconds.*
+*The graph of the impulse reponse resulting from order-2 reflections, order-1 reflections, and line-of-site transmission.*

 ![Impulse Response](images/impulse-response.png)

+Listening to the *femalecountdown.ogg* file with high coefficients of reflection for the campus buildings certainly gives us a nice echo that can be easily discerned.

 ### Bounding Boxes